Gin-Quin/Fa/documentation/advanced/owned-references.md

 console.log(@typeToString(person1Owned)) // will print "Person in arrayOfPersons"
 ```

-One would expect that `someone` is a `Person` object.
-But this is not the case, even though it can implicitly be converted to a `Person`. `someone` is actually a `Person in arrayOfPersons`.
+One would expect that `person1Owned` is a `Person` object.
+But this is not the case, even though it can implicitly be converted to a `Person`. `person1Owned` is actually a `Person in arrayOfPersons`.

 This means that `someone` is not a standalone object, but only a reference to an object *within* `arrayOfPersons`.